 - Half Dressed Cartoon Vegetable: Word of God says that it's because wearing pants would imply that he has something to hide, which he doesn't.

 - Interspecies Romance: With Squib.

 - No Mouth: At least, after he gains his humanoid form.
-When he is a pumpkin, Dese Guys carve eyes and a mouth on him.
+Before this, Dese Guys carved eyes and a mouth into him.